Icecreambobcat/2024-IST-T1/README.md

 Do note that this game will only function correctly on OSX devices.
-If the native mac terminal is a bit buggy then just quit and refresh it
+If the native mac terminal is a bit buggy then just quit and refresh it Expansion releases (if I bother with them) will be released on here.
+Honestly for me the best way to run and keep up to date is just to `git clone` the repo and `git pull` whenever you want to update.
+Do be sure though to maintain a copy of `save.dat` to keep your progress.

 ## How do I run the game?